Mark-Seaman/Shrinking-World-Pubs/GhostWriter/AI/Pub/WritingPrompts.md

 This technique is designed to give ChatGPT a clearer understanding of what it should do so you can get a less generic response.

-That’s where the “context, task, instruction, clarify, refine” technique comes in, it is a simple yet powerful method for crafting exceptional ChatGPT prompts that deliver unique and accurate responses.
+That's where the "context, task, instruction, clarify, refine” technique comes in, it is a simple yet powerful method for crafting exceptional ChatGPT prompts that deliver unique and accurate responses.

-In this article, I’ll explain in more detail why, when dealing with ChatGPT, context is so important and how to provide specific instructions that will allow ChatGPT to deliver unique and accurate responses.
+In this article, I'll explain in more detail why, when dealing with ChatGPT, context is so important and how to provide specific instructions that will allow ChatGPT to deliver unique and accurate responses.